 Get Moving to Beat Bloating

-Exercise may help with most minor digestive problems, from bloating to constipation, say experts.
-Physical activity helps your body’s digestive system move things along and eliminate waste.
-It also helps reduces stress, a prime irritant of many digestive problems.
+Exercise may help with most minor digestive problems, from bloating to constipation.
+Physical activity helps your body’s digestive system move things along and let go of waste.
+It also curbs stress, which can trigger many digestive problems.

-Probiotics are living microorganisms often added to yogurts, juices, snacks, and supplements.
-Research shows they may work -- possibly helping diarrhea, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).
-But scientists are still sorting out which probiotics help which conditions and how much you need.
+Probiotics are "good" bacteria.
+They are in some yogurts, juices, snacks, and supplements.
+Research shows they may help if you have diarrhea, irritable bowel syndrome (IBS), or inflammatory bowel disease (IBD).
+But scientists don’t yet know which probiotics help which conditions and how much you need.
 Talk to your doctor to learn more.

 Stress, Ulcers, and Constipation

 Ever have an upset stomach due to nerves?
-That's because your brain and digestive system are connected.
-Stress can aggravate digestive problems like IBS and ulcers.
-Help control digestive health by controlling stress.
-Try physical activity, getting enough sleep, meditation, or relaxation.
+Your brain and digestive system are connected.
+Stress can worsen problems like IBS and ulcers.
+Make it a priority to be active, get enough sleep, meditate, and relax.

-Stay away from foods or limit ones that irritate your digestive problems.
-Some people have problems with gassy foods like beans and soda or fatty items like fried foods and cheese.
-For others, acidic foods like citrus, coffee, tea, and tomatoes can spell trouble.
+Stay away from or limit foods that bother you.
+Some people have problems with gassy foods like beans and sodas, or fatty items like fried foods and cheese.
+For others, acidic foods such as citrus, coffee, tea, and tomatoes can spell trouble.

-Keep air out of your stomach by not swallowing it in the first place.
-Take your time and eat slowly, being careful not to gulp your food or drinks.
-Chew each bite thoroughly.
-Avoid gum and hard candy if they cause you to swallow air.
+You want to keep air out of your stomach.
+So slow your pace.
+Don’t gulp your food or drinks.
+Chew each bite and enjoy it!
+Avoid gum and hard candy if they make you swallow air.

-Even a little bit of extra sodium in your diet can cause bloating.
-It can come from your salt shaker or from processed foods like packaged snacks and cereal.
-Cut back on your salt intake and avoid prepackaged foods when possible.
+Even a little extra in your diet can cause bloating.
+It can come from your salt shaker or from items like packaged snacks and cereal.
+Cut back and check food labels to see how much sodium is in a serving.

-Food-borne illnesses can mean diarrhea, nausea, and vomiting.
-To prevent them, keep cold food cold and hot food hot.
-Use different utensils and cutting boards when preparing fruits and vegetables and raw meat, poultry, or seafood.
-Make sure to use dairy products that have been pasteurized.
+No one wants food poisoning -- diarrhea, nausea, and vomiting.
+So keep cold food cold and hot food hot.
+Use different utensils and cutting boards when you prepare fruits or vegetables and raw meats.
+Make sure that all of your dairy products have been pasteurized.